visit/citybreak-online-doc/_includes/widgets.md

 Use for multi-property accommodation search.

-Very soon documentation will be updated with the new widget version.
+Documentation will be updated with a new widget version in the near future.

 ### Todo searchform widget